DoubleML -- An Object-Oriented Implementation of Double Machine Learning in R: The double machine learning inference method

-\begin{quote} \textbf{Remark 6} (\emph{Debiased machine learning}).
-The presented approach builds upon and generalizes the approach of \citet{belloni2011}, \citet{zhang2014}, \citet{javanmard2014hypothesis}, \citet{javanmard2014hypothesis}, \citet{javanmard2018debiasing}, \citet{restud}, \citet{bck2014}, \citet{buhlmann2015high}, which considered estimation of the special case (\ref{plr1})-(\ref{plr2}) using lasso without cross-fitting.
+The presented approach builds upon and generalizes the approach of \citet{belloni2011}, \citet{zhang2014}, \citet{javanmard2014hypothesis}, \citet{javanmard2014hypothesis}, \citet{javanmard2018debiasing}, \citet{restud}, \citet{bck2014}, \citet{buhlmann2015high}, which considered estimation of the special case~(\ref{plr1})--(\ref{plr2}) using lasso without cross-fitting.
 This generalization, by relying upon cross-fitting, opens up the use of a much broader collection of machine learning methods and, in the case the lasso is used to estimate the nuisance functions, allows relaxation of sparsity conditions.
-All of these approaches can be seen as ``debiasing'' the estimation of the main parameter by constructing, implicitly or explicitly, score functions that satisfy the exact or approximate Neyman orthogonality. \end{quote}
+All of these approaches can be seen as ``debiasing'' the estimation of the main parameter by constructing, implicitly or explicitly, score functions that satisfy the exact or approximate Neyman orthogonality.

-\subsection{Methods for Simultaneous Inference}
+\subsection{Methods for simultaneous inference}

-In addition to estimation of target causal parameters, standard errors, and confidence intervals, the package \texttt{DoubleML} provides methods to perform valid simultaneous inference based on a multiplier bootstrap procedure introduced in \citet{cck2013} and \citet{cck2014} and suggested in high-dimensional linear regression models in \citet{bck2014}.
-Accordingly, it is possible to (i) construct simultaneous confidence bands for a potentially large number of causal parameters and (ii) adjust \(p\)-values in a test of multiple hypotheses based on the inferential procedure introduced above.
+In addition to estimation of target causal parameters, standard errors, and confidence intervals, the package \pkg{DoubleML} provides methods to perform valid simultaneous inference based on a multiplier bootstrap procedure introduced in \citet{cck2013} and \citet{cck2014} and suggested in high-dimensional linear regression models in \citet{bck2014}.
+Accordingly, it is possible to (i)~construct simultaneous confidence bands for a potentially large number of causal parameters and (ii)~adjust $p$~values in a test of multiple hypotheses based on the inferential procedure introduced above.